UHDanke/gd_docs/bugs/bugs.md

 Deselecting the **Animate on Trigger** option deselects the option for all particle objects when the level is saved.

-## [2.207] Once animated, a Particle Object will continue forever even if toggled off

-Toggling should make a Particle Object with Animate on Trigger require another animate activation when toggled back on.
-An **Animate Once** option would be nice to have for this situation, since using particle objects instead of Spawn Particle is better in some situations.

 ## [2.207] Particles with long lifespans linger after a level restart if **Quick Start** is selected

 Particles are not properly cleared when the level restarts if using the **Quick Start** option.